DeviceFuture/spec/0001-0999/0002-thundernet-api.md

 ```

 #### GET `/access`
-Retrieves a rendered resource based on an internet resource located at a given URL (URL query parameter `url`).
+Retrieves a ThunderNet resource based on an internet resource located at a given URL (URL query parameter `url`).
 The internet resource may be modified (such as through compression or content stripping) before it is sent.
 The resource may also have been cached by the node, unless the `cache` URL query parameter is explicitly set to `false`.

 The response given is compressed (though the LZMA encryption/decryption algorithm[F4]) and then encrypted using the chosen endpoint profile configuration.
 The endpoint should decrypt and then decompress the response in that order to interpret the resource.